dzhang30/Rolodex/README.md

 # Input

-The program will be read an input file (/data/data.in) of n lines.
+The program will read an input file (/data/data.in) of n lines.
 Each line should consist of “entry” information that includes first name, last name, a USA-style phone number, color, and a 5-digit ZIP code.

 These are the three different acceptable entry/line input formats: <br />
 Lastname, Firstname, (333)-222-1234, Black, 60647 <br />